-[Sean Murphy is Professor of Law at George Washington University Law School and a discussant in the Opinio Juris On-Line Symposium]
+[Sean D. Murphy is the Patricia Roberts Harris Research Professor of Law at the George Washington University Law School.
+He is a member of the United Nations' International Law Commission.]

 For the next two weeks, the Sixth Committee of the U.N.
 General Assembly will be debating the Annual Report of the International Law Commission, covering its 65th session in Geneva held during the summer of 2013, as well as the Commission’s Guide to Practice on Reservations to Treaties (which could not be debated last year due to Hurricane Sandy).
 Both the 2013 Annual Report and the Guide to Practice may be found at http://www.un.org/law/ilc.
 Further, those interested in watching the debate live can do so on U.N.
 TV at http://webtv.un.org/ .
 Finally, in due course, summary and some verbatim records should be available at the U.N.
 PaperSmart portal, which is at http://papersmart.unmeetings.org.
 This posting will focus on the issues discussed in the 2013 Annual Report.